Chapter 6 : Confusing Clues

 He hesitated for a minute.
 “No, that’s okay, you two go ahead, I need to finish my Herbology homework.” he waved goodbye to the two of us.
 After he headed over to bother Sophie into writing more of his essay, I turned back to Fred.

-“That was sweet, it’s lovely to see you too make up,” he chuckled sarcasticlly.
-After I hit him in the shoulder, he only laughed more.
+“That was sweet, it’s lovely to see you too make up,” he chuckled sarcastically.
+After I hit him in the shoulder he only laughed more.
 “Are you ready to go?”

 I nodded.
 “I just have to stop at the dorms to grab my broom and bat,”

 We discussed the first few weeks of classes as we walked back to the dorms, even though we had every class together.
 I was laughing so much that by the time we got to the portrait hole, the Fat Lady was giving the two of us a look of mixed fear and annoyance.
 Mostly annoyance.